bcgov/FAIB_DADMTOOLS/README.md

 ### 5. Set up Database Connections in R
 The dadmtools library uses the Windows Credential Manager Keyring to manage passwords.
-Two keyings are required for most usage within the library.
+Two keyrings are recommended for most usage within the library.
 Instructions below show how to create two required keyrings: `localsql` and `oracle`.

 Set up "localpsql" keyring:
 ```